live-codes/broadcast/README.md

 ## Overview

 An example implementation for [LiveCodes](https://github.com/live-codes/livecodes) broadcast server.
-It broadcasts the result page &/or playground code to other browsers/devices in real-time.
+It broadcasts the result page, and optionally playground code, to other browsers/devices in real-time.

 ## License